MrLixm/katana-tools-lxm/src/instancing/kui/README.md

 The code use Lua tables that cannot store more than 2^27 (134 million) values.
 I hope you never reach this amount of values. (something like 44mi points with XYZ values and 8,3 mi points for a Matrix attribute).
+A fix would be to instead use Katana's `Array` attribute class.

 # Performances